Campus Party: Expansion

 In 2008 the Campus Party crossed the Atlantic Ocean to be celebrated in the Americas, the first Latin American edition was held in São Paulo in February, and the second in Bogotá in June of the same year.
 Since 2008 the festival has been held annually in Brazil, Colombia and Mexico, with a special Ibero-America edition in El Salvador in October 2008.
 In 2011 Futura Networks announced they will be founding Campus Parties in Ecuador, Venezuela, and the United States.

 Campus Party Brazil

 Campus Party's first edition in São Paulo was held at the São Paulo Art Biennial.
 From 2009 until 2011 it has taken place at the Centro de Exposições Imigrantes.
 The 2012 edition was relocated to Parque Anhembi, in order to better accommodate the ever-growing public.

 2008

 The first Latin American edition of Campus Party took place at the São Paulo Art Biennial and drew 3,000 people to the event.
 The party was connected by a 5.5GB network, and featured 360 official activities including presentations, workshops, debates and competitions.
 Numerous government and educational institutions and NGOs participated in the event.
-Major presenters included Jon "Maddog" Hall, Mari Moon, Marcos Pontes and Steven Berlin Johnson.
+Major presenters included Jon "Maddog" Hall, MariMoon Marcos Pontes and Steven Berlin Johnson.